 During our visit to this village we managed to seal an open well and insert a filter and liner together with a pump, to make it safe from contamination.

 The pumps used were ‘Canzee’ pumps supplied by Richard Cansdale of Newcastle.
 These pumps are all plastic and are simple to maintain.
 They are specially designed to have very low maintenance and can easily be maintained by the villagers themselves.

 Both borehole No 1 and borehole 2 will need developing by the villagers who will need to continue pumping them until the clean water emerges.
 Unfortunately we ran out of time to be with them as this can take up to a week to develop.
 We are confident that they can do this for themselves.
 Likewise we are confident that they can finish off the pumps with the building of the appropriate aprons.

 During the visit the team were able to spend a short time in Nhudzi Village where we installed a borehole and rehabilitated two boreholes the previous year.
 The pump on the borehole needed some attention after its heavy use during the year.
 We managed to remedy the problem in a short time and the pump is now functioning normally.

-We have been granted funding for 15 boreholes to be drilled in 2019 in the rural area on the outskirts of Blantyre, Malawi.
+We were granted funding for 15 boreholes which were drilled in 2019 in the rural area on the outskirts of Blantyre, Malawi.
 During 2018 4 boreholes and pumps were installed in South Lunzu, near Blantyre sponsored by the Friends of Malawi Association (FOMA).